Milo175/UTMB-Analysis-Pommeret/README.md

 * The question has been answered by grouping the races together by title, over all the years the athlete has been active, and calculating the mean performance in percentile finish.
 Then, I calculated the z-score of each year Ludovic ran said race, to find which years he over or underperformed.
 * Negative z-scores are in this case positive, as lower percentile finishes indicate better performances.
-* In table 4, we find that Ludovic significantly improved his performance for the race 'Le Grand Raid De La Réunion - La Diagonale Des Fous' in 2021, with a z-score of -0.47.
+* In table 4, we find that Ludovic significantly improved his performance for the race 'LE GRAND RAID DE LA RÉUNION  - LA DIAGONALE DES FOUS' in 2021, with a z-score of -0.47.
 * Table 5 shows high z-scores of between 4 and 5.
 2007 was the worst year for Ludovic running the Sierra Zinal, with a z-score of 4.91.
 * When comparing tables 4 and 5, we find that his significantly worst races have much higher z-scores than his significantly best races.
 This shows Ludovic regularly performs to his highest capabilities, making great performances stand out less than his worst performances.

 <br><br>
 4. **Easiest vs. Hardest Races**: Determine which races were the most and least challenging over the years.

-Consistently **least** challenging races over the years
+**Table 6: Consistently least challenging races over the years**
 | Race                                                |   count_z_scores |   average_z_score |
 |:----------------------------------------------------|-----------------:|------------------:|
 | TRAIL FAVERGES ICEBREAKER  - MARATRAIL DE LA SAMBUY |                5 |             -0.65 |